digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 </div>

-One thing I'd recommend when adding this .no-js CSS rule is to hold it in a separate CSS file to the rest of the CSS.
-Load this CSS file from within a &lt;noscript&gt; tag in the head as we only want this CSS (and the image) to be requested/loaded if javascript is disabled.
+One thing I'd recommend when adding this final `.no-js` CSS rule is to hold it in a separate CSS file to the rest of the CSS.
+Load this CSS file from within a `<noscript>` tag in the head as we only want this CSS (and the image) to be requested/loaded if javascript is disabled.

 <h2>Conclusion</h2>

-The WebP image format is the
+The WebP image format has <strong>better compression and optimization techniques</strong> than available with JPG and PNG formats.
+While <strong>fallbacks are still required for some older browsers</strong>, the <strong>benefit of switching to use WebP</strong> for the majority of your users will help page loads on your website which has the <strong>potential to decrease bounce rate, increase conversion, save money and even the environment</strong>.

+Large companies like Amazon and Netflix have moved to use WebP images alongside Google sites such as YouTube.
+Apple have decided 10 years after WebP was created that it is finally time to add it to its Safari browser for Mac and iOS later in 2020 - WebP isn't going anywhere.
+It is something you should consider to help improve your page speed scores which are becoming a stronger search ranking factor.

+While <strong>switching to WebP</strong> images on existing large websites <strong>could involve significant work</strong>, there are ways to quickly serve WebP images with options on CDN services and specialist image CDNs.
+Content management systems such as WordPress have plugins available to help make the switch easier. <strong>Each situation will be different</strong> but there is no doubt, <strong>faster websites perform better</strong>.
+Image optimisation tends to be low hanging fruit in the quest for reducing page weights.

+Will you be using the WebP image format?